syedzubinhafiz/supermario/design-docs/REQ1_Class_Responsiblities.md

 #####TreeCycleStage enum class :

-      i) Has SPROUT, SAPLING & MATURE attributes
+      i) Has SPROUT, SAPLING & MATURE enum values

 ii) Extends the Tree class

 #####4.
 Constructor:
-Modify the constructor so, as to display a character “+” when a Tree object is instantiated within the sproutTick() method; “t” is displayed when saplingTick() method is called and finally “T” is called when matureTick() method is called.
+Modify the constructor so, as to display a character “+” when a Tree object is instantiated as a sprout and to set the stage as the TreeCycleStage.SPROUT.

+“t” is displayed when saplingTick() method is called and finally “T” is called when matureTick() method is called.

 #####5.
 Overridden method/s: